jarviscanada/jarvis_data_eng_RuijieLi/core_java/grep/README.md

 2. `mvn clean package`
 This will generate the jar file in the directory `target`.
 To use the generated jar file (`grep-1.0-SNAPSHOT.jar`), use the following command:
 `java -jar grep-1.0-SNAPSHOT.jar REGEX path/to/directory/to/search path/to/output/file [MAX_SIZE (optional) default=20]`
-The output should now be in the specified output file
+The output should now be in the specified output file.

 # Implemenation
 ## Pseudocode